 In 1998, Goldfarb wrote TV or Not TV, Television, Justice and the Courts, again with support from the Century Fund, and published by New York University Press.
 "Going beyond the obvious controversial of recent years, Goldfarb surveys the role of television in courtrooms with cool, but crisp detachment.
 He brings historical context, legal analysis, and rich experience to bear on the issue, concluding that courts are public institutions that do not belong exclusively to the judges and lawyers who run them.
 His persuasive argument for greater openness is bound to influence future debate on the topic."
 Sanford J. Ungar, Dean, School of Communication, American University.
 "A tour de force, a one-stop repository of the history, facts and the law of the matter.
 I plan to plagiarize from it shamelessly.
 This is an important subject, and Goldfarb's book provides the first comprehensive, in-depth study of the issue."
 Fred Graham, Chief Anchor, Managing Editor, Court TV.
 "Goldfarb argues persuasively for cameras in the courtroom, O. J. notwithstanding.
 He is aware of the problems but believes strongly that the more open a courtroom, the more open and free our society.
 The challenge, which he describes so well, is to balance the new demanding technology against our traditional dedication to democracy."
 Marvin Kalb, Director, Shorenstein Center on the Press, Politics, and Public Policy, Harvard University.
 In his writings and congressional testimony Goldfarb has advocated televising Supreme Court arguments and decisions.

-The author of many law journal articles and over 350 newspaper articles and op-eds, Goldfarb writes a regular monthly book review or article for The Washington Lawyer, journal of the District of Columbia Bar Association, and a blog for The Hill.
+The author of many law journal articles and over 350 newspaper articles and op-eds, Goldfarb writes a regular monthly book review or article for The Washington Lawyer, journal of the District of Columbia Bar Association, a column “CapitaLetters” for the Washington Independent Review of Books, and a blog for The Hill.
 He was a long time board member of The Alliance For Justice, and served on other boards such as Common Cause, American Jewish Committee, Yale Law School Association, and The Virginia Center for the Creative Arts.
 He also worked on several Presidential Commissions, including the National Advisory Commission of Civil Disorders, Commission to Revise Federal Criminal Law, and The Agenda for the Eighties.

 Goldfarb has contributed chapters to several books, including a chapter on "Politics At The Justice Department" in the book, Conspiracy: The Implications of the Harrisburg Trial for the Democratic Tradition, edited by John Raines; he wrote the Foreword to Freedom For Sale, A National Study of Pretrial Release by Paul B. Wice, and How To Try A Criminal Case, American Trial Lawyers Association book, 1967.
 He has contributed selections to several encyclopedias on law and government: The Encyclopedia of Criminology, edited by Raymond Corsini, Macmillan, 1994; The Encyclopedia of the United States Congress, Commission of the Bicentennial of the United States Constitution Project, Simon & Schuster, 1994; The Encyclopedia of Publishing and Book Arts, Henry Holt, Spring 1995; The Macmillan Encyclopedia , 1997; The Constitution and Its Amendments and Cameras in Courts; and in the Yale Biographical Dictionary of Law, a sketch on Fred Rodell.